GaryNanTie/AGI/README.md

 'Lost in translation'
-Chu-former attention can used in LLM for next token Q&A or translation and even medical differential diagnosus.
+Chu-former attention can be used in LLM for next token Q&A or translation and even medical differential diagnosus.